25th October 2019

-The former will cause costly design iterations.
+The former will cause redundant design iterations.
 This will either cost you more money, or the designer will rush these changes, affecting the quality of the final product.

 These will stretch your budget before the website goes live – and they’re just the tip of the iceberg.

 A good website will serve you for a few years, ideally upwards of 4 or 5.
 This is not to say that you can leave it be for 5 years after launching.
 Your site will require post-launch maintenance and optimisation, which should be included in your ROI calculations – we’ll cover that later.